openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 ============

 There are many ways to deploy Kubernetes.
 This guide has been tested only with kubeadm.
-The documentation for Kubeadm is here:
+The documentation for kubeadm is here:

 https://kubernetes.io/docs/getting-started-guides/kubeadm/